 Every Friday the oldest child from each family has a school newsletter to take home.
 These may also be found on our school website as well as being emailed to parents.

 Children need lots of exercise and this is strongly encouraged at playtimes.
 We like to use the field for as much of the year as possible.
 Therefore children may bring in wellington boots or old trainers with an old pair of joggers/waterproof trousers so that they can play on the field.
 Be warned, they do get muddy!
 During the summer months, in good weather the children will be allowed on the field without them.
 In all other months they will need at least a change of footwear.
 The playtime clothes/footwear are kept on racks outside.

 Pupil premium is an additional amount of money allocated to schools by the Government to provide support for children who qualify.
-This year's allocation will be used to provide additional staff to support those children's learning and achieve greater than expected progress.
+This will be used in a variety of ways such as to provide additional staff, training staff or providing enrichment opportunities to support those children's learning and wellbeing.
 Pupil premium is determined by the number of children eligible for free school meals (whether the meals are taken or not).
 We therefore urge you to apply if you feel you meet the criteria below.
 Even if you do not wish to take up the Free School Meal or your child is receiving a meal each day as they are in Reception, Year 1 or Year 2 please apply as this money makes a significant impact on the school’s budget.

 Free School Meals can be awarded if you or your partner are claiming any of the following;

 - Income Support Job Seekers Allowance – Income Based

 - Employment and Support Allowance - Income Related

 - Support under part V1 of the immigration and Asylum Act 1999

 - Child Tax Credit, provided you are not entitled to Working Tax Credit and have an annual income that does not exceed £16,190.